sainthkh/reason-css-modules-loader/README.md

 NOTE: Unlike the default css-loader settings, `modules` and `camelCase` are forced to `true`.
 And you cannot change them to `false`.

-It's not a bad decision because you don't need to use this loader if you don't want to use CSS Modules with ReasonML.
+It's not a bad decision because you don't need to use this loader if you don't want to use CSS Modules.
 And camel case is the naming convention of ReasonML.

 ### `destDir` option